jardondaful/IST-Handbook/README.md

 - You can modify and add additional files as needed for your project.

-## Available Scripts

-In the project directory, you can run the following scripts:

-- `npm start`: Runs the app in development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-- `npm test`: Launches the test runner in the interactive watch mode.

-- `npm run build`: Builds the app for production to the `build` folder.
-It bundles React in production mode and optimizes the build for better performance.

-- `npm run eject`: Removes the single build dependency from your project and copies configuration files and dependencies into your project. **Note: Once you eject, you can't go back!**

-## Learn More

-To learn more about React, check out the [React documentation](https://reactjs.org/).

 ## Customization

-Feel free to customize and expand upon this blank app to suit your specific project needs.
+Feel free to customize and expand upon this app to suit your specific project needs.
 Modify the existing components, create new ones, and style them as desired.
 Add additional dependencies, libraries, or tools as necessary for your development process.

 ## Contributing